FuzionView/FV-Docs/source/PrepFV.rst

 * reference
 * proposed_excavation

-PROVIDER_FID: The feature ID is the identifying information for each feature used by your organization.
+**PROVIDER_FID**: The feature ID is the identifying information for each feature used by your organization.

-GEOM: The 3D geometry used to place the feature on the map.
+**GEOM**: The 3D geometry used to place the feature on the map.
 Multi-point, multi-line, and multi-polygon are supported. **Note for Minnesota:** expected to be convertible to EPSG:6344+5703, NAD83(2011)/UTM 15N, NAVD88 meters.

-STATUS: Indicates how the feature is currently being used.
+**STATUS**: Indicates how the feature is currently being used.

 * unknown
 * active